Noise Level Measurement Procedure

 To minimize the noise levels some simple steps which one can follow at individual levels are;

-- Substitution: If removal of pollutant source if not possible, then we can try for substitution of it with less noise producing source.
+- Substitution: If removal of pollutant source if not possible, then we can try for substitution of it with the less noise-producing source.

 - If any of the above methods are not effective in lowering noise levels, then one can opt for PPE (Personnel Protective Equipments) like ear muffs, cotton balls, etc.